Technical Division Innovative Project Grant

 - intra Society collaborations (e.g. division and local sections)

 - joint academic/industrial/government participation

 - divisional programs related to thematic and/or multidisciplinary programming

-Email all funding proposals to email@example.com.
-All proposals received by the due date will be given full consideration by the DAC Divisional Enhancement Subcommittee.
+Email proposals to firstname.lastname@example.org.
+All proposals accompanied by letters of support received by the due date will be given full consideration by the DAC Divisional Enhancement Subcommittee.